kaitonggao/Apple-Harvest-Festival-Redesign/README.md

-# Apple-Harvest-Festival-Redesign
+# Project 2 for INFO 1300

-A redesign of the Ithaca Apple Harvest Festival Website
+A redesign of the apple harvest festival app.